mveril/MobileDeviceSharp/.github/ISSUE_TEMPLATE/api-documentation-issue-or-improvement.md

 ---
-name: "API Documentation or improvement \U0001F4DA"
+name: "API Documentation issue or improvement \U0001F4DA"
 about: An issue for the documentation of a method
 title: "[Documentation]: "
 labels: documentation